 We have Thanksgiving barreling toward us, with Christmas waiting right around the corner.

-All of which means lots of spending happens between now and the new year … and that means now’s a perfect time to consider a credit card that makes the most of your spending by helping you accumulate points or miles faster for either cash back or holiday travel.
+All of which means lots of spending happens between now and the new year … and that means now’s a perfect time to consider a credit card that

 What we want to focus on, though, are all-purpose credit cards that are great for shopping, or those that offer substantial rewards for dining out, since there’s a lot of dining away from home that happens over the next two months.